krzysztofreczek/go-structurizr/README.md

 ### View

-Similarly to the scraper, view may be instantiated in one of two ways:
+Similarly, to the scraper, view may be instantiated in one of two ways:
 * from the code
 * from the YAML file